On the Acceleration of Deep Learning Model Parallelism with Staleness: Experiments

-\paragraph{Difference of DSP and BP gradient} We attest our theoretical analysis of Lemma \ref{grad diff} via checking the difference between DSP and BP gradient.
-From the first figure of Figure \ref{scalability} we can see that the difference drops very fast as the training proceeds and it drops faster for upper blocks, which confirms the rationality of the DSP gradient.
-Moreover, the lower blocks suffer from a larger difference, and as the Layer-wise Staleness increases the difference will also increase, which matches Lemma \ref{grad diff} well.
-As the learning rate drops, the difference drops a lot.
-This verifies that a smaller learning rate can deal with a larger number of blocks and Layer-wise Staleness in Theorem \ref{convergence} and \ref{convergence momentum}.
+Here we attest our theoretical analysis of Lemma \ref{grad diff} via checking the difference between the DSP and the BP gradient on the CIFAR dataset with the ResNet164 model.
+From the top-left figure of Figure \ref{cifar others}, we can see that the difference between the DSP and BP gradient drops very fast to the converged value as the training proceeds.
+This difference drops even faster for upper blocks where the Layer-wise Staleness effect is milder.
+It confirms the motivation behind the DSP algorithm that the DSP gradient will finally be similar to the BP gradient.
+Moreover, the lower blocks suffer from a larger difference.
+When the Layer-wise Staleness keeps increasing, the difference will also increase, which matches Lemma \ref{grad diff} well.
+Moreover, as the learning rate drops, the difference between the DSP gradient and the BP gradient will drop a lot.
+This implies that a smaller learning rate should be used when we need to deal with a larger number of blocks where the Layer-wise Staleness effect becomes non-trivial.
+This is also shown in Theorem \ref{convergence} and \ref{convergence momentum} that the learning rate should be decreased to make sure it converges at the stated speed.